Singapore

 There is growing acceptance of the notion that Generative AI will bring about a paradigm shift in lawyering, and that we should all take this development seriously.

-National AI Strategy: The Singapore National AI Strategy was first published in 2019 and updated in 2023, confirming the country’s belief “in the transformative potential of AI”.
-The strategy refers to Singapore’s launch of “the world’s first Model AI Governance Framework in 2019”, to AI Verify, “an AI governance testing framework and software toolkit” issued in 2022, and confirms that the Singaporean government “will continue to maintain a regulatory environment for AI that is pro-innovation while ensuring appropriate guardrails”.
+The Singapore National AI Strategy was first published in 2019 and updated in 2023, confirming the country’s belief 'in the transformative potential of AI'.
+The strategy refers to Singapore’s launch of ‘the world’s first Model AI Governance Framework in 2019’, to AI Verify, 'an AI governance testing framework and software toolkit' issued in 2022, and confirms that the Singaporean government 'will continue to maintain a regulatory environment for AI that is pro-innovation while ensuring appropriate guardrails'.
+While the 2023 National AI Strategy still remains in force, the government is looking to broaden the application of AI through the National AI Impact Programme ('NAIP') announced in March 2026.
+The NAIIP builds on the National AI Strategy and seeks to strengthen Singapore’s AI capabilities across various sectors including the legal sector.
+As part of this programme, the government seeks to support 10,000 local enterprises to integrate AI into their businesses over the next three years.

 CASES